Vasyl Ilchyshyn

-Vasyl Vasylovych Ilchyshyn (Василь Васильович Ільчишин; born 17 March 1982, Kobyllia, Ternopil Oblast) is a Ukrainian archaeologist, historian, scientist, and teacher.
+Vasyl Vasyliovych Ilchyshyn (Василь Васильович Ільчишин; born 17 March 1982, Kobyllia, Ternopil Oblast) is a Ukrainian archaeologist, historian, scientist, and teacher.
 Member of the Union of Archaeologists of Ukraine (2008), Shevchenko Scientific Society.
 Acting Director General of the Kremenets-Pochayiv State Historical and Architectural Reserve (since 1 November 2023).

 Biography

 Vasyl Ilchyshyn in born on 17 March 1982 in Kobyllia, now Zbarazh Hromada, Ternopil Raion, Ternopil Oblast, Ukraine.

 Ilchyshyn graduated from the Dobrovodivka Technical Lyceum (1999) and the History Department of Ternopil Volodymyr Hnatiuk National Pedagogical University (2007).

 In 2000–2002, he served in the army.
 He worked as a geography teacher at the Hvardiyske Educational Complex (2004–2005, Hvardiiske, Khmelnytskyi Oblast), a senior researcher (2005–2013), and head of the department of scientific and protective work of archeological monuments at the Ternopil Regional Communal Inspectorate for the Protection of Historical and Cultural Monuments.
 He also conducted research in Lithuania, the Czech Republic, and Slovakia.

 Researcher at the Research Center "Security Archaeological Service of Ukraine" of the NASU Institute of Archaeology.

 Since 1 September 2020, he has been the founder and director of the Zaliztsi Museum of Local Lore.

 On 1 November 2023, he was appointed acting director general of the Kremenets-Pochayiv State Historical and Architectural Reserve.